zznatzz/fractald-release/README.md

 ```

-Open the second terminal, and go to the /bin directory
+Open the second terminal, and go to the cd fractald-0.1.8-x86_64-linux-gnu/bin directory

 Create a Legacy wallet